 How Does a Key Person Insurance Policy Work?

 The benefit payout enables the company to cover operational costs or the costs of training a replacement.
-In many cases, the loss of the individual can affect business relationships with customers, so it can also be used to cover loss of profits during this period.
+In many cases, the loss of the individual can affect business relationships with customers, so it can also be used to cover the loss of profits during this period.

 In some cases, the loss of a single individual can cause a company to go bankrupt or force mass layoffs, resulting in severance payouts for employees.
 Key person cover can help alleviate these costs and protect the company from going out of business.
-Paying a small monthly premium is much more attractive than watching the business literally collapse because of the illness or death of a specific individual.
+Paying a small monthly premium is much more attractive than watching the business collapse because of the illness or death of a specific individual.